Bumpy stock market leads to surprise drop in hedging with VIX options

 "I think that a lot of hedge funds that were long stocks or are just playing volatility as an asset class have moved on to other areas of the market such as currencies, bonds and commodities," said Todd Salamone, analyst at Schaeffer's Investment Research.

 In addition, bets on increased volatility have become more expensive in recent months.
-The recent spurt in the volatility of the VIX has made hedging with VIX calls, as measured by the VVIX Index .VVIX, an expensive affair.
+The recent spurt in the volatility of the VIX has made hedging with VIX calls, as measured by the VVIX Index, an expensive affair.

 The VVIX touched 142.58 on Oct.
 15, the highest it had been since 2010.
 Since then, the index has gyrated wildly, dropping to as low as 76.45 on Nov.
 26, before shooting up above 140 again in the middle of December.
 It was most lately at 101.18 on Friday.